 The origin of the name is unclear, but it is likely that it reflects the fact that what happened to this group of people was largely ignored at the time and unacknowledged afterwards.
-They felt locked away and forgotten as children and their history forgotten by society.
+They felt locked away and forgotten as children and their history has been mostly forgotten by society.
 We hope this website will help to bring more awareness about Forgotten Australians.

 - What is meant by “institutions”?

 Institutions, in the context of Wattle Place services, refer to orphanages, children’s homes, training schools, mission schools and other residential facilities where children lived together, separated from their parents, under the authority and responsibility of the Government.
 This includes those institutions run by religious entities.
 Placement of children in these institutions, and in foster placements under the responsibility of the Government is often referred to now as “out-of-home care”.

 Out-of-home care refers to all forms of institutional and foster placements where the government, not the parents, had guardianship over the child.
 The term “care” is commonly used in reference to “out-of-home care”, but we use it here with caution, as children often received the opposite of “care”.